-- If you answered yes to these questions, then the skills you need to develop to a high level are your perception and thinking skills which enable you to recognize behaviors and beliefs which impact the quality of human interactions.
+If you answered yes to these questions, then the skills you need to develop to a higher level are your perception and thinking skills.
+These skills enable you to recognize behaviors and beliefs which impact the quality of an interaction.

 The average educator is a settler; she only sees what she can describe.
 The pioneer invents words to describe what she sees.
 The clearest evidence of your increased perception is the expansion of your vocabulary.
 While perception camp is not for the faint of heart, the benefits are enormous.

-- You will know when you can and cannot trust your instincts.
-Your interpretations of reality will be more accurate and useful.
+- Know when you can and cannot trust your instincts.

-- You will be amazed at a simple formula that defines what is effective and ineffective communication.
+- Learn what is effective and ineffective communication.